gymnosophist/flashy_flashcards/README.md

 ## Requirements

-There are several libraries requiured, and several pieces of outside data.
+There are several libraries required, and several pieces of outside data.

 ### Package requirements